Skip to main content

 - Partner | Moss Adams

 There are many questions for which there are no answers…even as professionals, sometimes we're just winging it.
-Here we'll take questoins and walk through the most puzzing tax exempt issues.
+Here we'll take questions and walk through the most puzzling tax exempt issues.

 Learning Objectives:

-• Summarize the most prevalent issues that practitioners are facing in the tax exempt space and provide insights into these from a practical perspective
+• Recall the most prevalent issues that practitioners are facing in the tax exempt space and provide insights into these from a practical perspective.

-• Walk through current issues with the IRS, Treasury and regulators
+• Recognize current issues related to the IRS, Treasury and regulators.

-• Gain a better understanding of IRS compliance risks and hear the latest in IRS examination for tax exempt entities.
+• Identify IRS compliance risks and hear the latest in IRS examination for tax exempt entities.

 3:55 PM – 5:10 PM EDT